Joalor64GH/Rhythmo-SC/docs/Scripting.md

 * `FlxBasic`
 * `FlxCamera`
 * `FlxColor`
-    * Fun Fact, `FlxColor` is actually an abstract type which isn't normally supported by `hscript` Luckily, I figured out a little workaround so you can still use `FlxColor` normally, or you can just use plain hex color values.
+    * Fun Fact, `FlxColor` is actually an abstract type which isn't normally supported by `hscript`.
+Luckily, I figured out a little workaround so you can still use `FlxColor` normally, or you can just use plain hex color values.
 * `FlxEase`
 * `FlxG`
 * `FlxGroup`